FoMEMO: Towards Foundation Models for Expensive Multi-objective Optimization: Methodology

 Our data generation mechanism consists of three steps.
 Firstly, we sample general parameters for each set of the data, including the number of features $d$, the number of objectives $m$ and the length of trajectory $n$.
 Secondly, in order to simulate the multitude of implicit mappings that may exist in the real world, we sample a variety of synthetic functions from Gaussian processes (GPs).
 The choice of GPs is motivated by their cost-effectiveness and flexibility.
-Sampling from a GP prior is a easy and cost-effective method that enables the generation of a substantial number of latent mappings at a low cost.
+Sampling from a GP prior is an easy and cost-effective method that enables the generation of a substantial number of latent mappings at a low cost.
 Besides, we can easily control the diversity of the generated functions by adjusting the kernel parameters.
+We employ a GP with the RBF kernel as it is a universal approximator \cite{micchelli2006universal} to encompass a wide range of unknown functions, which means in theory if trained long enough the foundation model will encounter synthetic functions that closely resemble true objective functions, enabling effective generalization.
 In the third step, we sample the observed trajectory $D_n=\{\boldsymbol{x}_{i},\boldsymbol{y}_{i}\}_{i=1}^{n}$ together with an arbitrary query pair $(\boldsymbol{x},\boldsymbol{y})$ with $d$-dimensional features and $m$-dimensional objectives from each sampled function.
 Since the aggregation target $g$ is determined only by $\boldsymbol{x}$ given $\boldsymbol{\lambda}$, after sampling artificial preferences from the simplex $\Delta=\{\boldsymbol{\lambda}\in\mathbb{R}_{+}^{m}\mid\|\boldsymbol{\lambda}\|_{1}=1\}$, we can calculate the aggregation targets efficiently for each query input given arbitrary preferences.
 We synthesize hundreds of millions of training data using the aforementioned method, and mask the query aggregation targets to formulate a supervised prediction problem.
-This processing allows the foundation model to learn to effectively infer the preference-wise posterior distribution $q_{\boldsymbol{\theta}}(g|\boldsymbol{x},D_n;\boldsymbol{\lambda})$.
+This processing allows the foundation model to learn to effectively predict the preference-wise posterior distribution $q_{\boldsymbol{\theta}}(g|\boldsymbol{x},D_n;\boldsymbol{\lambda})$.